Part 3: Management and Accountability

 Occupational health and safety services are provided by the Treasury under a Service Level Agreement.
 The Office has one Health and Safety Representative who assists employees in accord with Health and Safety Management Arrangements and the Occupational Health and Safety Act 1991.

 Staff members have access to a number of ongoing health activities, including posture and flexibility, yoga, Tai Chi, Pilates and aerobics classes.
-Flu vaccinations, health assessments, health information, and dietary assistance were also provided in 2008-09.
+Flu vaccinations, health assessments, and health information were also provided in 2009-10.
 To prevent injuries in the workplace and to enhance the safety of staff, workplace assessments were conducted for all new starters.
 Counselling and other support is available under an Employee Assistance Program provided by Davidson Trahaire.

 Australian Government Disability Strategy

-The AOFM follows the Treasury’s Workplace Diversity Program and Disability Action Plan in line with the Australian Government Disability Strategy to help eliminate, as far as possible, discrimination on the grounds of disability.
+The AOFM follows The Treasury Workplace Diversity Program 2009-2012 and The Treasury Disability Action Plan 2009-2012 in line with the Australian Government Disability Strategy to help eliminate, as far as possible, discrimination on the grounds of disability.

-The numbers for new and ongoing consultancy contracts over the last three years, and expenditure on them, are summarised in Table 3.
-Details of consultancy contracts of $10,000 or more let during 2008-09 are provided in Table 4.
+During 2009-10, the AOFM entered into four new consultancy contracts.
+In addition, two ongoing consultancy contracts were active during the year.
+New and ongoing consultancy contracts over the last three years, and expenditure on them, are summarised in Table 3.
+Details of consultancy contracts of $10,000 or more let during 2009-10 are provided in Table 4.

 |Number of consultancy contracts|